mayapatterson/portfolio-v2/_case-studies/Trunk Club's Onboarding Portfolio.md

 ## Exploratory Ideation

 After validating some of our assumptions with the near-term concept, we decided we weren't sold on the UI and overall flow.
 We removed the constraint that was a step by step survey-like signup flow — a UI we always used for our sign-up experience.
-Maybe we could address our user's lack of trust and understanding of their stylist by using a more provocative solution.
+Maybe we could address our user's lack of trust by using a more provocative solution.

 ### Divergent Thinking